Federal Judge Strikes Down Biden's Student Debt Relief Plan

 Also, the lower-income borrowers from the Pell Grant relief program reportedly could have as much as $20,000 of student loan debt forgiven.

-The Education Department's initial estimates had the loan forgiveness program impacting 8 million borrowers automatically, while others would have had to apply for forgiveness.
+The Education Department's initial estimates had the loan forgiveness program impacting eight million borrowers automatically, while others would have had to apply for forgiveness.

 In August, the White House explained the forgiveness program would combat the "skyrocketing cumulative federal student loan debt — $1.6 trillion and rising for more than 45 million borrowers — is a significant burden on America's middle class."